sadeq220/docs/microservice/README.md

   - solution: TDD, abstraction to hide complexity
   - operability: making routine tasks easy.
   - solution: monitoring, CI/CD

+### SQL or NoSQL (From Designing Data-Intensive Applications book)
+`Data models` determine how we think about the problem.
+In Object-Oriented Programming we model **real-world problem concepts** in terms of Objects
+ then it is object model(encapsulating both data (properties) and behavior (methods)).
+General-purpose data models:
+- JSON or XML documents
+- tables in a relational database
+- graph model

+General-purpose data models are used to persist(store) the data.
+*NoSQL* was originally intended simply as a catchy Twitter hashtag
+ for a meetup on open source, distributed, nonrelational databases in 2009.

+There are several driving forces behind the adoption of NoSQL databases, including:
+- A need for greater scalability than relational databases can easily achieve,
+  including very large datasets or very high write throughput
+- Frustration with the restrictiveness of relational schemas, and a desire for a more dynamic and expressive data model

+To implement one-to-many relationship in SQL we need to `normalize data`.
+`Database normalization` is a relational design to structuring data in a way that
+ reduces redundancy(duplicate data) and preserves data integrity,
+ through a set of rules called **normal forms**.

 ### API Gateway(Service Gateway,edge service)
 **Central entrypoint** to microservices' cluster.